Market Overview

 Warrenton is more affordable with a median home price of $500K, compared to $507K in Woodbridge.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Warrenton prices range from $225K–$2M.
 Woodbridge prices range from $145K–$2.9M.

-Warrenton has stronger schools overall, with a 78% average pass rate compared to 73% in Woodbridge.
-Top schools in Warrenton include Fauquier High School and Taylor Middle School.
-In Woodbridge, standout schools include Woodbridge High School and Gar-Field High School.
-School quality varies by neighborhood, so check specific school zones when evaluating homes.
+Warrenton public schools have a 78% average SOL pass rate; Woodbridge has 73% (2024 state assessment data).
+Public schools in Warrenton include Fauquier High School and Taylor Middle School; in Woodbridge, Woodbridge High School and Gar-Field High School.
+Pass rates reflect district-wide assessment results; check the specific assigned schools for any address.

 Which is easier to commute from, Warrenton or Woodbridge?